AI, Media, and the Aesthetics of Absence

 “Once you are able to see the unseen, your next task is to test whether what you have seen is real or imaginary.” -- Ecclesiastes

-If the future of media is manipulation, then the antidote to this future is the void.
+If the future of media is manipulation, then the antidote to this future is a Zen kind of emptiness.
+Not "nothingness" nor a "void," but rather the non-limitation and nondefinition of the infinite.
 With Deep Angel’s artificial intelligence, you become an active participant in the chaos of media creation.
 You can erase objects from photographs.
 Like Joseph Stalin, you can treat history as a malleable fiction, disappear unwanted artifacts, and develop a new world order.
 But, be careful.
 Once you know how to erase history, your view on history might change.
 The reassuring illusion of photography as fact will vanish.
 Seemingly paradoxically, a truth emerges from the revelations of falsehoods.

 The act of erasure draws its roots from the photographic palimpsests of Everything.
 These works of art are inspired by Solzhenitsyn who wrote, “You only have power over people so long as you don't take everything away from them.
 But when you've robbed a man of everything, he's no longer in your power -- he's free again."

 Speaking of freedom, next time you take a selfie, try to imagine the audience who will view that photograph.
 You are staring right at them, but you never see them.
 Diego Velazquez, the original selfie taker, pioneered the method of flipping art from the spectacle of the scene onto spectacle of the seeing.
 In Las Meninas, you are looking at a painting in which the artist is staring back at you.